 Staba and co-workers (2004) examined the feasibility of using cord blood transplants from unrelated donors and a myeloablative preparative regimen that did not involve total-body irradiation (TBI) in young children with Hurler's syndrome.
 A total of 20 children with Hurler's syndrome were given conditioning regimens before receiving cod blood transplants from unrelated donors.
 The children were subsequently evaluated for engraftment, side effects, and effects on disease symptoms.
 Cord blood donors were discordant for up to 3 of 6 HLA markers.
 Neutrophil engraftment occurred a median of 24 days after transplantation.
 Five patients had grade II or grade III acute GVHD; none had extensive chronic GVHD.
 Seventeen of the 20 children were alive a median of 905 days after transplantation, with complete donor chimerism and normal peripheral blood alpha-L-iduronidase activity (event-free survival rate of 85 %).
 Transplantation improved neurocognitive performance and decreased somatic features of Hurler's syndrome.
 The authors concluded that cord blood from unrelated donors appears to be an excellent source of stem cells for transplantation in patients with Hurler's syndrome.
 Sustained engraftment can be achieved without TBI.
 They stated that cord blood transplantation favorably altered the natural history of Hurler's syndrome and thus may be important to consider in young children with this form of the disease.

 Boelens et al (2007) analyzed data on Hurler's syndrome patients transplanted in Europe to identify the risk factors for graft failure.
 These investigators compared outcomes of 146 Hurler's syndrome patients transplanted with various conditioning regimens and grafts.
 Risk factor analysis was performed using logistic regression.
-"Survival" and "alive and engrafted" rates after first HSCT were 85 % and 56 %, respectively.
+"Survival" and "alive and engrafted" rates after first HCT were 85 % and 56 %, respectively.
 In multi-variable analysis, T-cell depletion (odds ratio [OR] 0.18; 95 % CI: 0.04 to 0.71; p = 0.02) and reduced-intensity conditioning (OR 0.08; 95 % CI: 0.02 to 0.39; p = 0.002) were the risk factors for graft failure.
 Busulfan targeting protected against graft failure (OR 5.76; 95 % CI: 1.20 to 27.54; p = 0.028).
 No difference was noted between cell sources used (bone marrow, peripheral blood stem cells, or UCB); however, significantly more patients who received UCB transplants had full-donor chimerism (OR 9.31; 95 % CI: 1.06 to 82.03; p = 0.044).
-The authors concluded that cord blood increased the likelihood of sustained engraftment associated with normal enzyme levels and could therefore be considered as a preferential cell source in HSCT.
+The authors concluded that cord blood increased the likelihood of sustained engraftment associated with normal enzyme levels and could therefore be considered as a preferential cell source in HCT.

 Hansen et al (2008) reported transplant outcomes following a reduced intensity, highly immunosuppressive preparative regimen in 7 patients with Hurler's syndrome.
 A total of 6 patients received grafts from unrelated donors and 1 received a sibling donor graft.
 The preparative regimen was well-tolerated.
 All patients had initial donor engraftment at 100 days; 1 patient had delayed loss of donor chimerism.
 There was no severe acute graft versus host disease.
 Six of the 7 children survived a median of 1,014 days (726 to 2,222 days) post-transplant.
-The authors concluded that this reduced intensity preparative regimen has the potential to support engraftment and improve survival and outcome in patients with Hurler's syndrome undergoing HSCT.
+The authors concluded that this reduced intensity preparative regimen has the potential to support engraftment and improve survival and outcome in patients with Hurler's syndrome undergoing HCT.

 Sauer et al (2009) stated that allogeneic HSCT can achieve long-term survival in patients with Hurler's syndrome by correcting the enzymatic deficiency.
 In an attempt to improve long-term engraftment and to reduce regimen-related toxicity (RRT), these investigators used a fludarabine-based TBI-free preparative regimen.
 A total of 12 children were studied.
-Median age at HSCT was 14 months (range of 4 to 31 months).
+Median age at HCT was 14 months (range of 4 to 31 months).
 CD34 positively selected peripheral blood hematopoietic stem cell were used in 10 children with a matched unrelated donor.
 Two children with a matched sibling donor received non-manipulated bone marrow.
 Donor lymphocyte infusions were given in 6/12 children for mixed hematopoietic chimerism.
 At a median follow-up of 29 months (range of 2 to 85 months), all children engrafted and had either stabilized or improved neurological function.
 In total, 12/12 patients showed donor-derived engraftment with 9/12 having full and 3/12 having mixed hematopoiesis.
 One developed acute GVHD greater than or equal to grade II; RRT greater than or equal to grade II was observed in 2 patients.

-Guidelines from the International Consensus Panel on the Management and Treatment of Mucopolysacchardosis I (Muenzer et al, 2009) stated that when it is successful, HSCT using either bone marrow or UCB cells can prevent and/or reverse many but not all of the clinical features of severe MPS I. It must be performed early in the disease course, before developmental deterioration begins.
+Guidelines from the International Consensus Panel on the Management and Treatment of Mucopolysacchardosis I (Muenzer et al, 2009) stated that when it is successful, HCT using either bone marrow or UCB cells can prevent and/or reverse many but not all of the clinical features of severe MPS I. It must be performed early in the disease course, before developmental deterioration begins.

 Mucopolysaccharoidosis II (Hunter syndrome)